ShimilSAbraham/Color-Switcher/README.md

 # Color-Switcher

-A website to change colors by playing with a switch
+**A website to change colors by playing with a switch

+**Got the basic idea from : "https://www.youtube.com/watch?v=BQSNBa3gZJU"